publicom/Space-Data/README.md

 # Space-Data
-Find our logging datas from our flights to edge of space
+Find  logging datas from our flights to edge of space Logs contains, GPS positions, Temps (in/out), Speed, Altitude, Pression.